-

 Is there a general anti-avoidance rule (GAAR) and, if so, how is it enforced by tax authorities (e.g. in negotiations, litigation)?

-Pursuant to the Income Tax Act, the Commissioner General of Taxation has the power to invalidate arrangements or transactions if there are reasonable grounds to believe that tax avoidance or reduction of tax liability was one of the purposes of the arrangement or transaction
+Pursuant to the ITA, the Commissioner General of Taxation has the power to void an arrangement or transaction arrangements or transactions if there are reasonable grounds to believe that tax avoidance or reduction of tax liability was one of the purposes of the arrangement or transaction.
+MIRA also has the discretion to act when it believes that a person has been deceitful in tax payment.

 The Tax Administration Act has mandated civil and criminal penalties should the tax authority identify that a person has committed an offence knowingly, intentionally, with the intention to evade or to facilitate a taxpayer to evade tax payable under a tax law.